nxp-mcuxpresso/mcuxsdk-doc/boards/kw47loc/releaseNote/topics/what_is_new.md

     -   **Platform specific**

-        -   Early access release only:
+        -   This is an early adopter release only:
             -   Deep sleep power mode not fully tested.
 User can experiment deep sleep and deep down modes using low power reference design applications
             -   XTAL32K-less support using FRO32K not tested

-    -   **Overal folder restructuring for SDK3**
+    -   **Overall folder restructuring for SDK 24.12.00**

         -   [Platform]:
             -   Rename platform_family from connected_mcu/nbu to wireless_mcu/nbu